motionproto/pf2e-reignmaker/docs/planning/EVENT_MIGRATION_STATUS.md

 # Event Migration Status - Strategic Choice Pattern

-**Last Updated:** December 10, 2025
+**Last Updated:** December 11, 2025

 ## Overview

-**Progress:** 4 / 37 events migrated to Strategic Choice Pattern (11%)
+**Progress:** 4 / 34 events migrated to Strategic Choice Pattern (12%)

-**Goal:** Migrate all events to use the strategic choice pattern with 2-3 meaningful choices that reflect different approaches and personality alignments.
+**Goal:** Migrate eligible events to use the strategic choice pattern with 2-3 meaningful choices that reflect different approaches and personality alignments.

+**Note:** 2 events (Demand Expansion, Demand Structure) are excluded from migration - they have sophisticated check-based mechanics that should be preserved.

 **Design Principles:**
 - Minimum 2 choices (differentiates events from incidents)